ThatRoyalAdvisor/ThatRoyalAdvisor/README.md

  <details>
  <summary><ins>About Myself</ins></summary>

-<p>Hello, my name is Spike and my birthday is on 9 of November.</p>
+<p>Hello, my name is Spike and im 23 years old, my birthday is on 9 of November.</p>
 <p>Nicknames: Spike, Spine and Spire.</p>
 <p>I only speak English and Filipino -sometimes a little.</p>
 <p>A Nonshippers : ⚠️DO NOT SHIP SPIKE WITH CANONS AND FANONS⚠️.</p>